say217/QuantumForge-AI/README.md

 # QuantumForge AI: The Ultimate Stock & Economic Assistant, Market Price Prediction To Deep Research.
-<span style="color:#ff2d55;">November 25, 2025 — Kolkata, West Bengal, India — Created by: Sayak Samanta</span>
+<span style="color:#ff2d55;">November 25, 2025 — Kolkata, West Bengal, India — Created by: Sayak Samanta || </span>
+<span style="color:#ff2d55;">This Project is made for Agents Intensive - Capstone Project, Agents Intensive Course By Google </span>

 <img width="1024" height="402" alt="image" src="https://github.com/user-attachments/assets/5bed300d-6a8e-4539-b8fc-efe15cd48654" />

+_AI Generated Image_

 # Overview

-**(Agents Intensive - Capstone Project)**
-QuantumForge AI, An enhanced Stock Predictor, It is a comprehensive Python-based system designed for stock price forecasting, technical analysis, and generative AI-driven insights.
+**QuantumForge AI** is an enhanced stock prediction system— a comprehensive Python-based framework designed for `stock price forecasting`, `technical analysis`, and `generative AI–driven insights`, `Deep Research Agent`.
 It leverages deep learning (BiGRU with Attention and Conv1D layers), technical indicators, and integrates with Google's Gemini AI for automated investment reports and a conversational research agent.

-The system supports real-time data fetching via yfinance, model training, evaluation, multi-day forecasting, and interactive querying for stocks, market news, or deep research topics.
+The system supports real-time data fetching via `yfinance`, model training, evaluation, multi-day forecasting, and interactive querying for stocks, market news, or deep research topics.

-Built for quantitative analysts, traders, and enthusiasts, it provides:
+Built for quantitative analysts, traders, and market enthusiasts, it provides:

-- **Predictive Modeling:** Uses historical data to forecast stock prices with uncertainty intervals.
+- **Predictive Modeling:** Utilizes historical data to forecast stock prices with uncertainty intervals.
 - **Visualization:** Dark-themed plots for distributions, correlations, test results, and forecasts.
-- **AI Augmentation:** Generates professional reports and handles natural language queries.
+- **AI Augmentation:** Generates professional-grade reports and handles natural language financial queries.
-- **Extensibility:** Modular design for easy fine-tuning or adding new indicators/models.
+- **Extensibility:** Modular design enables easy fine-tuning or the addition of new indicators and models.

-The project emphasizes reproducibility (seeded randomness), efficiency (mixed-precision training, caching), and usability (conversational CLI loop). **As of the current date (November 25, 2025), it uses up-to-date libraries and assumes access to a GPU for optimal performance.**
+The project emphasizes reproducibility (seeded randomness), efficiency (mixed-precision training, caching), and usability (a conversational CLI loop).
+**As of November 25, 2025, the project uses up-to-date libraries and assumes access to a GPU for optimal performance.**

 ## Live Stock Price & Forecast Access
 At any time during the session, you can request instant stock quotes, 10-day price history tables, or full forecasting pipelines.
 For example: